Mad-Zoo-Events/solarflare/README.md

 #### Preset Manager

 This button takes you to the preset manager, where you can - well - manage all your presets.

+You can also directly reach it via https://visuals.madzoo.events/presetmanager.

 ### Clock